B.A. (High Honors), History, University of California, Berkeley, 2002

 I am a historian of science who specializes in the history of nuclear weapons.
 I have also published on the history of eugenics.
 At times, I have also been a web developer, database programmer, and graphics designer, and I have sought to integrate these digital practices into my research work and in the interest of broadening public understanding of both history and science.

-I am currently under contract to the University of Chicago Press to complete a book on the history of nuclear secrecy in the United States from the Manhattan Project to the present (forthcoming 2020).
+I am currently under contract to the University of Chicago Press to complete a book on the history of nuclear secrecy in the United States from the Manhattan Project to the present (forthcoming early 2021).

 I have published numerous articles for both academic and general audiences.
 I maintain a list of my publications here.
 Most of my publications have been on the history of nuclear weapons, though I have also published one article in the history of eugenics.
 I occasionally write articles for The New Yorker's Elements blog as wellas other popular venues.
 My work has been cited in the New York Times, The Atlantic, the History Channel, Fox News, and even The Daily Show, among other venues.

 I am also the author of Restricted Data: The Nuclear Secrecy Blog, and the creator of the NUKEMAP, a popular nuclear weapons effects simulator.

 Assistant Professor, Program in Science and Technology Studies, College of Arts and Letters.

 David and GG Farber Fellow in Science and Technology Studies (2017-2019).

 Associate Historian, Center for History of Physics / Niels Bohr Library & Archives.

 GEORGETOWN UNIVERSITY (Spring 2014)

 Lecturer, Department of the History of Science.